BlockchainCommons/GordianSeedTool-iOS/README.md

 * [Get the Test Flight Releases](https://testflight.apple.com/join/0LIl6H1h)

+## Gordian Principles

+**Gordian Guardian** is a reference implementation meant to display the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles), which are philosophical and technical underpinnings to Blockchain Commons' Gordian technology.
+This includes:

+* **Independence.** Guardian allows you to main personal control of your cryptographic key material.
+* **Privacy.** Guardian ensures your privacy because everything is on your closely held mobile device.
+* **Resilience.** Guardian uses 2FA by combining an Apple login with biometric authentication.
+It securely backs up your material to iCloud.
+* **Openness.** Cosigner communicates through airgaps via URs and QRs, for maximum interoperability.

+Blockchain Commons apps do not phone home and do not run ads.
+Some are available through various app stores; all are available in our code repositories for your usage.

 ## Status - Late Alpha

 `Gordian Guardian` is currently under active development and in the late alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.